can3p/can3p.github.io/_posts/2018-06-03-client-writeup-merge.md

 solutions and the only thing I cared about was to make enough test cases and make them pass.

-One library that I found super useful at this step was `cl-strings` that provides basic string manipulation utilities that all languages except Common Lisp provide out of the box.
-Of course, I could have used `ppcre` but `cl-strings` just did the job and again made it trivial.
+One library that I found super useful at this step was [cl-strings][cl-strings] that provides basic string manipulation utilities that all languages except Common Lisp provide out of the box.
+Of course, I could have used `cl-ppcre` but `cl-strings` just did the job and again made the logic trivial.

 I can say that it was magically simple for me due to how beautifully different Common Lisp played together in api.
 And `plump` is awesome